hamavid/brivele/src/shows.md

 ## Upcoming shows
 <ul class='showslist'>
-<li class='follow'>All in-person shows canceled until further notice.
-Be well and take care of each other!</li>
+<p class='follow'>All in-person shows canceled until further notice.
+Be well and take care of each other!</p>
 </ul>